paglobal/augmented-tabflow/README.md

 ### Store Listing

 - upload new video
+- link to chrome keyboard shortcuts page and other necessary pages
 - attribute projects that made this project possible

 ### Help Dialog

 - add reference to new youtube video
 - attribute projects that made this project possible
+- document behaviour concerning interacting with bookmarking from mobile

 ### Recent Changes